KongtappV/pizzashop/README.md

 2. *Delegate to a Strategy* - pricing varies but sizes rarely change, so define a separate class to compute pizza price.
     (Design principle: "*Separate the parts that vary from the parts that stay the same*")

-## Reading
+## References

-* Refactoring chapter in *Code Complete* 2nd Edition.
-Good overview but not much code.
+* The [Refactoring](https://cpske.github.io/ISP/refactoring/) course topic has suggested references.
-* *Refactoring - Improving the Design of Existing Code* by Martin Fowler.
-The bible on refactoring.
+* *Refactoring: Improving the Design of Existing Code* by Martin Fowler is the bible on refactoring.
 The first 4 chapters explain the fundamentals.
-* https://refactoring.com.
-Online version of Fowler's book, very little detail.
-* [Enumerations](https://docs.python.org/3/library/enum.html) in Python Library docs.